cellulose/cellulose.github.io/index.md

 A __Cell__ might be used part of a distributed control system, a component in home automation,  to build a network camera, aquarium monitor, or whatever else you can dream up.

+## UNDER DEVELOPMENT ##

+This project is new as of April, 2015, and is in heavy development with frequent breaking changes.
+[Contact us](http://github.com/cellulose) for more information.